ForBioPhylogenomics/tutorials/divergence_time_estimation_with_snp_data/README.md

 ## Summary

 Besides [SVDQuartets](https://www.asc.ohio-state.edu/kubatko.2/software/SVDquartets/) ([Chifman and Kubatko 2014](https://doi.org/10.1093/bioinformatics/btu530)), other methods for phylogenetic inference with the multi-species-coalescent model based on SNP data are implemented in [SNAPP (SNP and AFLP Package for Phylogenetic analysis)](https://www.beast2.org/snapp/) ([Bryant et al. 2012](https://doi.org/10.1093/molbev/mss086)) and [SNAPPER](https://github.com/rbouckaert/snapper) ([Stoltz et al. 2021](https://doi.org/10.1093/sysbio/syaa051)), two add-on packages for the program BEAST2.
 SNAPP is in principle similar to the approach of StarBEAST2, only that each single SNP is considered as its own marker and gene trees are not separately inferred for each of these markers.
 Instead, SNAPP calculates the probability of the species tree without inferring gene trees, by mathematically integrating over all possible gene trees.
 This approach reduces the parameter space of the model tremendously and might thus be expected to also reduce the computational demand of the analysis.
-Unfortunately, however, the mathematical integration over all possible gene trees is computationally very demanding and SNAPP analyses are therefore only feasible for a relatively small number of species.
+Unfortunately, however, the mathematical integration over all possible gene trees is computationally very demanding and SNAPP analyses are therefore only feasible for a relatively small number of individuals per species.
 This problem of SNAPP's high computational demand has recently been addressed with the release of SNAPPER, an approach that is similar to SNAPP except that a so-called diffusion model is used to calculate the likelihood of the species tree instead of mathematically integrating over all possible gene trees.

 Another limitation of SNAPP has long been that the reported branch lengths were in coalescent units rather than in units of time, and that these could not easily be converted into time due to ascertainment bias in the SNP data.
 To address this, we tweaked the settings of SNAPP in our study [Stange et al. (2018)](https://doi.org/10.1093/sysbio/syy006) so that they include a strict-clock model that can be time calibrated based on the fossil record or on information from other phylogenies.